 A number of orientations may be helpful as students start graduate school at UC Davis.
-Graduate Studies organizes the Week of Orientation and Welcome (WOW) for all new and continuing graduate students.
 More information on orientations is available on the Graduate Student Orientation webpage.
 In addition, each graduate program has an orientation organized by the graduate program faculty, staff, and/or fellow graduate students.
 Students who are considering employment as a Teaching Assistant (TA) or Graduate Reader should plan on attending the annual orientation in the fall.